-Anthony is recognised as a leading lawyer in fraud investigation and litigation, asset recovery, banking litigation and commercial litigation.
+Anthony is recognised as ‘stellar practitioner’ and leading lawyer in fraud investigation and litigation, asset recovery, banking litigation and commercial litigation.
 His tenacity in uncovering facts, which has won Anthony plaudits in the directories, is valued by clients when fraud requires investigation and the evidential picture needs to be built.
 He is also chairman of the Commercial Fraud Lawyers Association.

 Anthony has an established practice acting for banks in multi-million dollar litigation, often involving freezing orders in several jurisdictions.
 In addition, he has been instructed in many leading commercial litigation cases over the years, at both first instance and appellate levels.

 Anthony Riem is a ‘stellar practitioner’ ranked by both the Legal 500 and Chambers and Partners in the top tier of civil fraud lawyers.
 It is noted that he has exceptional experience in handling disputes involving freezing orders and similar reliefs in multiple jurisdictions.

 He is described by market sources as ‘tremendous’, ‘a master of detail’ who has ‘marvellous rapport with clients’, has ‘excellent strategic vision and client skills’ and ‘navigates complex structures and transactions with ease’.
 He is also recognized for being ‘great for complicated cases’, providing ‘pragmatic, creative’ and ‘clear advice’, being a ‘very pleasant person to work with’ and ‘very energetic and active in pursuing his goals’.

 Anthony is one of the most highly-recommended asset recovery lawyers in Europe according to Who’s Who Legal: Asset Recovery 2016 and is described as being a ‘great tactician’ known for his ‘pragmatism and creativity’ in obtaining disclosure and freezing orders.